 University of Toronto

-The University of Toronto is a leading research university, one of the top universities in Canada, ranked as the best university in Canada, the best university in North America, and the second-best university in the world.
+The University of Toronto is a leading research university, one of the top universities in Canada, ranked as the best MFA colleges in Canada, the best university in North America, and the second-best university in the world.
 It’s also consistently placed among the top 20 worldwide.

-The University of Toronto has two campuses – the St George campus located downtown with historic buildings from its foundation on Bloor Street; and the Scarborough campus south of Steeles Avenue East (about 45 minutes from downtown).
-The St George campus is home to most faculties and schools, including arts & humanities; science & engineering; social sciences & law; management & professional development; medicine & dentistry.
+Sprawling across the city, the University of Toronto has two campuses: St George downtown and Scarborough, south of Steeles Avenue East.
+Meanwhile, the St George campus is home to most faculties and schools, including arts & humanities; science & engineering; social sciences & law; management & professional development; medicine & dentistry.

 The University of Waterloo